William F. Schulz

-William F. Schulz is a Unitarian Universalist minister who is most known for his role as the executive director of Amnesty International USA, the U.S. division of Amnesty International, from March 1994 to 2006.
+William F. Schulz (born November 14, 1949) is a Unitarian Universalist minister who is most known for his role as the executive director of Amnesty International USA, the U.S. division of Amnesty International, from March 1994 to 2006.
 He is a prominent spokesperson, activist, and author focusing primarily on the issue of Human Rights and United States' Government role in promoting or disregarding them.
 In addition to his many public appearances, he has been affiliated with numerous non-profit organizations and universities.

 Early life

-William Schulz was born 14 November 1949 to Professor William F. and Jean Schulz in Pittsburgh, Pennsylvania.
+William Schulz was born November 14, 1949, to Professor William F. Schulz and Jean Schulz in Pittsburgh, Pennsylvania.
 He attended Oberlin College for his undergraduate degree, which he completed in 1971.
 He earned a master's degree from University of Chicago in 1974, and completed his Doctorate of Ministry at Meadville Lombard Theological School in 1975.
 He married his wife Reverend Beth Graham, who is also a Unitarian minister, in 1993.